hasinhayder/hydra/README.md

 [![CircleCI](https://circleci.com/gh/hasinhayder/hydra/tree/master.svg?style=svg)](https://circleci.com/gh/hasinhayder/hydra/tree/master) ![GitHub](https://img.shields.io/github/license/hasinhayder/hydra?label=License&style=flat-square)

 Hydra is a zero-config API boilerplate with Laravel Sanctum and comes with excellent user and role management API out of the box.
+Hydra is has Optional Modular System in-built, which you can use to bootstrap modules faster.
 Start your next big API project with Hydra, focus on building business logic, and save countless hours of writing boring user and role management API again and again.

 - [Hydra - Zero Config API Boilerplate with Laravel Sanctum](#hydra---zero-config-api-boilerplate-with-laravel-sanctum)
   - [Getting Started](#getting-started)